 Even highly-experienced senior professionals are scared of making mistakes.
 They don’t always know as much as their position suggests.
 And they worry more about their job than they do about whether your service is right for them.

-Don’t give them any excuse not to understand what you offer.
+Don’t give them an excuse misunderstand what you offer.

 How to write for the web